hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 setInterval(function() { console.log("Another one bites the dust") }, 1000)
 ```

-The `function() {}` part is our callback, and what `setInterval` essentialy do is to add it to the FIFO of timers.
+The `function() {...}` part is our callback, and what `setInterval` essentialy does is to add it to the FIFO of timers.
 Here's another one:

 ```javascript
 document.getElementById("myBtn").onclick = function() { console.log("We Click ^.^" ) }